cemeterysummoning/tdmanage/README.md

 * Add a tagging/filtering system
 * Add tasks that refresh daily
 * Make the calendar able to display more than a week of information
+* Add ability to synchronize with online calendars (through ics)